ananya-singhB/velocity_tracker/ReadMe.md

-To track the velocity and progress of learnings from the basics.
+To track the velocity and progress of learning the concepts and practice from the basics.